Definition and Guidelines for Rebar Lap Splices

 Wiring Requirements for Lap Splicing Rebar

-These splice lengths shall not be used when you the rebar needs to be drilled into the concrete.
-If that's the case, the structural engineer must determine the embedded depth of the rebar and the appropriate product to anchor the rebar to the existing concrete.
+Standard splice lengths do not apply when the rebar needs to be drilled into the concrete.
+In this case, the structural engineer must determine the embedded depth of the rebar and the appropriate product to anchor the rebar to the existing concrete.